Augusta Braxton Baker: Professional career

 In 1939, the branch began an effort to find and collect children's literature that portrayed Black people as something other than "servile buffoons," speaking in a rude dialect, and other such stereotypes.
-This collection, founded by Baker as the James Weldon Johnson Memorial Collection of Children's Books, led to the publication of the first of a number of bibliographies of books for and about black children.
+This collection, founded by Baker as the James Weldon Johnson Memorial Collection of Children's Books, led to the publication of the first of a number of bibliographies of books for and about Black children.
 Baker furthered this project by encouraging authors, illustrators, and publishers to produce, as well as libraries to acquire, books depicting Black people in a favorable light.

 In 1953, she was appointed Storytelling Specialist and Assistant Coordinator of Children's Services.
 Not long after that, she became Coordinator of Children's Services in 1961, becoming the first African-American librarian in an administrative position in the New York Public Library (NYPL).
 In this role, she oversaw children's programs in the entire NYPL system and set policies for them.
 During this time, Baker also figured prominently in the American Library Association's Children's Services Division (now the Association for Library Service to Children), having served as its president.
 Additionally, she chaired the committee that awarded the Newbery Medal and the Caldecott Medal.
 Furthermore, Baker influenced many children's authors and illustrators—such as Maurice Sendak, Madeleine L'Engle, Ezra Jack Keats, and John Steptoe—while in this position.
 She also worked as a consultant for the then newly created children's television series Sesame Street.

 In 1946, she published an extensive bibliography of titles relating to the Black experience titled Books about Negro Life for Children.
 In a 1943 article, Baker stated her criteria for selection.
 The books included should be ones "that give an unbiased, accurate, well rounded picture of Negro life in all parts of the world."
 The lists and the standards were freely distributed from 135th Street Branch in Harlem.
 Many librarians, editors, and authors of the time used the lists in conjunction with their own work.
 In 1971, it was retitled The Black Experience in Children's Books, and its criteria played an important part in bringing awareness about harmful stereotypes in Helen Bannerman's The Story of Little Black Sambo.

 In 1974, Baker retired from the New York Public Library.
 However, in 1980, she returned to librarianship to assume the newly created Storyteller-in-Residence position at the University of South Carolina; this was also the first such position in any American university at the time.
 She remained there until her second retirement in 1994.
-During her time there, Baker cowrote a book entitled Storytelling: Art and Technique with colleague Ellin Greene, which was published in 1987.
+During her time there, Baker co-wrote Storytelling: Art and Technique with Ellin Greene.
+The book was first published in 1977, with a second edition appearing in 1987.